 - Conflict and Cooperation in International Politics (10 EC).
 Examine the dynamics of international conflict and cooperation.
 Familiarise yourself with the theoretical and conceptual approaches in international relations, making use of historical and contemporary case studies.

-- Thesis Seminar (20 EC): Deepen your understanding of theories and methods related to research on a specific subfield of Political Science.
-Apply them to a specific topic related to international politics as part of your master thesis.
+- Thesis Seminar (20 EC).
+Deepen your understanding of theories and methods related to research on your specific subfield of Political Science.
+Apply them to your specific international politics topic as part of your master thesis.

 The structure of the programme allows for an internship in the period early January to the end of March, followed up by taking part in the Internship Research Project Seminar.
 In this seminar, you will complete your thesis based on the research you conducted during your internship.
 The institute’s internship coordinator will facilitate placement, but the responsibility to find an organisation lies with the individual student.
 The organisation must allow and facilitate the student to implement a research project relevant to the organisation or its activities.